Social Security number: Valid SSNs

 Until 2011, the SSA published the last group number used for each area number.
 Because group numbers were allocated in a regular pattern, it was possible to identify an unissued SSN that contained an invalid group number.
 Now numbers are assigned randomly, and fraudulent SSNs are not easily detectable with publicly available information.
 Many online services, however, provide SSN validation.

 Unlike many similar numbers, Social Security numbers have no check digit.

 Exhaustion and re-use

 The Social Security Administration does not reuse Social Security numbers.
 It has issued over 450 million since the start of the program, about 5.5 million per year.
 It says it has enough to last several generations without reuse and without changing the number of digits.
 There have been accidental assignments of the same number to more than one person.

+An estimated 1 in 7 Social Security numbers have been used by more than one person; usually an innocent typographical error by someone mistyping an SSN.

 SSNs used in advertising

 Some SSNs used in advertising have rendered those numbers invalid.
 One famous instance of this occurred in 1938 when the E. H. Ferree Company in Lockport, New York, decided to promote its product by showing how a Social Security card would fit into its wallets.
 A sample card, used for display purposes, was placed in each wallet, which was sold by Woolworth and other department stores across the country; the wallet manufacturer's vice president and treasurer Douglas Patterson used the actual SSN of his secretary, Hilda Schrader Whitcher.